eclipse-cbi/macos-notarization-service/README.md

     ./mvnw clean package

-It produces 2 jar files in `/target`:
+It produces the self-contained application in `/target/quarkus-app`.

-* `macos-notarization-service-1.0-SNAPSHOT.jar` - containing just the classes and resources of the projects, it’s the regular artifact produced by the Maven build;

-* `macos-notarization-service-1.0-SNAPSHOT-runner.jar` - being an executable jar.
-Be aware that it’s not an über-jar as the dependencies are copied into the target/lib directory.

-You can run the application using: `java -jar target/macos-notarization-service-1.0-SNAPSHOT-runner.jar`
+You can run the application using: `java -jar target/quarkus-app/quarkus-run.jar`

-The Class-Path entry of the `MANIFEST.MF` from the runner jar explicitly lists the jars from the lib directory.
-So if you want to deploy your application somewhere, you need to copy the runner jar as well as the lib directory.

 See below for advanced startup method.

 ### Run

-Configure `NOTARIZATION_APPLEID_USERNAME` and `NOTARIZATION_APPLEID_PASSWORD` with the proper values for your Apple developer ID account in file `start.sh`.
+Configure `NOTARIZATION_APPLEID_USERNAME`, `NOTARIZATION_APPLEID_PASSWORD` and `NOTARIZATION_APPLEID_TEAMID` with the proper values for your Apple developer ID account in file `start.sh`.
 Then, just run

     ./start.sh